UltraConstructor/Rock-Paper-JavaScript/README.md

-# Rock-Paper-JavaScript
+// Rock-Paper-JavaScript
-JS version of the popular game Rock, Paper, Scissors.
+//JS version of the popular game Rock, Paper, Scissors
-Here is the code,  submit it into a javascript sandbox!:
+//Here is the code,  submit it into a javascript sandbox!:

 var playerChoice = prompt("Do you choose rock, paper or scissors?");
 var computerChoice = Math.random();